-The Berlin Airlift was a major international operation conducted by the United States and its allies to provide vital supplies to the people of West Berlin during the Cold War.
-This historic event took place from June 1948 to May 1949 and played a significant role in shaping the post-war world.
+The Berlin Airlift was a large scale civil air operation carried by the US of America and its association to supply food to the people of West Berlin during the cold war.
+This was happening from June 1948 to May 1949, and it played great importance in formation of the post war world.

 Background:

-To fully understand the significance of the Berlin Airlift, it is important to first look at the context in which it occurred.
-After World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-Berlin, the capital, was also divided into four sectors, despite being located deep within East Germany, which was under Soviet control.
+Understanding of the importance of the Berlin Airlift requires first analyzing the background of the event.
+After World War II, Germany was divided into four zones controlled by the victorious Allied powers: There included the United States, the Soviet Union, Great Britain, and France.
+Berlin which was deep in East Germany was also divided into four sectors including the capital.

 The Berlin Airlift Begins:

-In response to the blockade, the Western Allies devised a plan to provide essential supplies to West Berlin by air.
-Despite significant challenges, on June 26, 1948, the Berlin Airlift officially began.
+In response to the blockade the Western Allies planned how to get food and other necessities to the citizens of West Berlin by air.
+However there were some biggest difficulties and obstacles, but, at last, on June 26, 1948 the Berlin Airlift started.

 The Global Impact: